mguyette/Aquarius_AppendOverwritePrep/index.md

-time series in question, we use a [crosswalk table](TelemetryParameters.csv) of AQUARIUS parameter names and labels with telemetry column names to select the appropriate column from the data frame.
-Note that you would need to customize this table in order to use this in your own AQUARIUS implementation.
+time series in question, we use a [crosswalk table](TelemetryParameters.csv) of AQUARIUS parameter names and labels with telemetry column names to select the appropriate column from the data frame and rename the columns.
+The new column names are required to ensure that the Points section of the JSON object has the correct labels.
+Note that you would need to customize the crosswalk table in order to use this in your own AQUARIUS implementation.

 ``` r
 # Use the Parameter and Label as shown in Aquarius